So it's time to clean and lubricate the chain, huh?

-Personally, I like using the straw accessory to really concentrate the lube between the links.
+Personally, I like using the straw accessory to really be able to aim the lube.
 Where you want the oil to go is on both sides of the link's pins (where the o-rings are).
-Applying it anywhere else is just for rust prevention.
-Also, as you lube the chain, move the wheel forward so the lube drips from the top of the link to the bottom, lubricating it entirely.
+Applying it anywhere else is mostly just for rust prevention and cleaning.
+Also, as you lube the chain, move the wheel so the lube drips from the top of the link to the bottom, lubricating it entirely.

 Though this lube is pretty clean (especially compared with other products), it will drip.
 I guess that's part of the "self-cleaning" feature.
 That's why I've gotten used to placing pet training pads (don't laugh) under the bike.
 If you've seen my other DIYs, you might have noticed it in my oil change guide or the control cable lubrication how-to.
 They're reusable and will save you a lot of time with cleanup.

 Use a permanent oil paint pen to mark your chain.
 Nothing is more annoying while lubing a chain than not knowing where you started.
 Some chains come with a colored link, some don't.
 If yours doesn't do yourself a favor and mark it yourself.
 And surprisingly, it won't get rubbed off with use (I've had my chain marked for over a year).
 It definitely works better than a Sharpie.

 Step 7: Clean Off Any Excess